coderedcorp/coderedcms/docs/features/contentblocks/card.rst

+.. _card-block:

 Card Block
 ==========

 Allows the user to fill out information to be displayed in a card.
 Crops the image to a 3:2 ratio.

 .. note::
-    There is also a :ref:`card-grid` which groups cards into a grid and is a Layout Block; this Card Block only displays a single card.
+    There is also a :ref:`card-grid` which groups cards into a grid and is a Layout Block;
+    this Card Block only displays a single card.

 Field Reference